SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/machine-profiles.md

 If the **Allow production plan workpiece** option is enabled the Ideal Cycle Time (for example 60,000 milliseconds/pcs) from the production plan is used as the Ideal Cycle Time of the OEE calculation.

-The OEE application provides a REST API to push the production plans to the application.
+The OEE web app provides a REST API to push the production plans to the web app.
 This REST API can either be invoked from Postman, the {{< product-c8y-iot >}} UI, or any other system that can access the {{< product-c8y-iot >}} tenant.

 The REST API can be reached at https://[server]/service/oee-bundle/mes/productionplanlist and offers two methods: